Business Owners: When Does Incorporating Make Sense – Payroll Taxes[Video]

 The rest of that – the other $50,000 you were getting before, is all going to be coming out as shareholder distribution, K-1, and that is not taxed at the self-employment rate.
 It is income tax but not self-employment.

 If we can help you with any of that and introduce you to an attorney, let us know!
-We can even help with planning out your payroll distributions, we are happy to help!
+We can even help with planning out your payroll distributions or answering questions on payroll taxes, we are happy to help!